 CK-2017357 is currently the subject of a Phase IIa clinical trials program and has been granted orphan-drug designation by the United States Food and Drug Administration for the potential treatment of ALS.
-Cytokinetics is conducting an ongoing Phase IIa EoE clinical trial in patients with claudication associated with peripheral artery disease.
+Cytokinetics is conducting two ongoing Phase IIa EoE clinical trials, one in patients with claudication associated with peripheral artery disease and another in patients with myasthenia gravis.
+Cytokinetics has also initiated a Phase I drug-drug interaction study of CK-2017357 administered orally to healthy volunteers, intended to evaluate the effects of CK-2017357 on the pharmacokinetics of riluzole and other drugs and the pharmacokinetics of CK-2017357 when administered after a meal and when fasting.